-Other brands are joining forces with online marketplaces: Ornativa sells across sites such as Snapdeal.
+Other brands are joining forces with online marketplaces: Ornativa sells across sites such as Snapdeal (the local Indian equivalent of an Amazon/Groupon combination).
 This marketplace approach has worked for jewelry in other world markets.
 Worldwide, jewelry is one of the biggest category for ecommerce giant Ebay.

 Whilst jewelry sellers have tended to cover smaller geographic markets, online sales are one way for them to scale up significantly by reaching a wider audience.

 Indian taste in jewelry is quite specific to that culture and nearly all jewelry produced in India is consumed internally.
 The Indian diaspora remains a significant export market for India’s jewelry.
 Online vendors based in India could potentially help cross-border sales.

 The nature of jewelry shopping online is slightly different to other categories of goods sold online.